sonic-net/sonic-frr/README.md

 ## SNMP Subagent

-[AgentX](https://www.ietf.org/rfc/rfc2741.txt) implementation for SONiC/SSW.
+[AgentX](https://www.ietf.org/rfc/rfc2741.txt) implementation for SONiC Switch State Service.
 See the [SONiC website](http://azure.github.io/SONiC/) for more information on the SONiC project.

 MIB implementations included: